auto-store/ansible_workshop/README.md

 # ansible_workshop

 #########################

 This deploys the environment:
--creates users
+- creates users
 - creates groups
 - updates and installs packages.
 - Pushes configuration files and modules.

 #########################

-INSTRUCTIONS for DEPLYING USER ENVIRONMENT:
+INSTRUCTIONS for DEPLOYING USER ENVIRONMENT:

 1. Clone this repo!